Majlanky/havelock/README.md

 From version 1.3.0 Havelock can provide actuator endpoint `publicpaths` that provides list of all public path.
 This feature is disabled by default.
 See
 [wiki](https://github.com/Majlanky/havelock/wiki) for more information...

+From version 2.0.0 Havelock is ready for JDK17 and Spring Boot 3+.
+In the version 2.0.0 deprecated WebSecurityConfigurerAdapter was removed!

 Artifacts releases are available on maven central (and on pages indexing central):
 * [central](https://repo1.maven.org/maven2/com/groocraft/havelock/)